 If you are a parent considering relinquishing your rights, this is obviously a decision not to be made lightly.
 Depending on the circumstances, an affidavit of relinquishment is not revocable and is permanent once signed and properly executed.
 In addition, there are specific requirements under the law for executing these forms and different forms depending on the circumstances.
 Therefore, signing an affidavit of relinquishment should only be done after careful consideration and consultation with an experienced adoption attorney.

 Of course, adoptions are not always by agreement.
 Under these circumstances, a trial is required first seeking involuntary termination of the biological parent’s rights prior to proceeding with the adoption.
 There are many grounds available for involuntary termination of a parent’s rights and these should be carefully studied and evaluated to determine if your circumstances qualify.
 The typical grounds being the parent has failed to adequately provide financial support according to their means for a period of 1 year or more or what are known as “emotional well being” and “endangerment” grounds.
 These can all be thoroughly discussed during your consultation.
-Regardless, the adoption attorneys at Evans Family Law Group are highly skilled and experienced in termination and adoption matters and can guide you all the way.
+Regardless, the family law attorneys at Evans Law are highly skilled and experienced in termination and adoption matters and can guide you all the way.

 Unless the adoption is of an adult, a home study is required.
 During the process, a social worker will be appointed by the Court to interview you, the child, and review your criminal history along with any and all relevant background information.
 At the end of the home study, the social worker’s responsibility is to make a recommendation to the court whether adoptions is in the child’s best interest and should proceed.

-At times, the court may also require an attorney “ad litem”, either to represent the Child’s interest during the proceeding or that of a parent who’s rights are being terminated.
+At times, the court may also require an attorney “ad litem”, either to represent the child’s interest during the proceeding or that of a parent who’s rights are being terminated.
 There are costs involved with both and should be carefully evaluated during your consultation with our adoption attorney.
 We will explain to you specifically what their roles are, estimations of time, and the costs involved.

 Once an adoption is completed, the records are sealed so as to protect the child’s privacy.
 Once done, the records are not available to the general public, absent a motion to unseal them and an order signed by the court approving such.